-After taking a few shots of the impressive figures on the wings of the monument, I had soon spotted a way in… someone had clearly taken a hammer to the bricks that barred the main entrance, leaving a hole at the top just large enough to scramble through.
-Faster than you could say “Park-Monument to the Bulgarian-Soviet Friendship”, I was inside.
+I took a few photos of the impressive figures on the wings of the monument, and it wasn’t long before I’d spotted a way in.
+Someone had taken a hammer to the bricks that barred the entrance: leaving a hole just large enough to scramble through.
+Faster than you could say “Park-Monument to the Bulgarian-Soviet Friendship,” I was inside.

 Once my eyes had accustomed to the dark, I was eventually able to make out a flight of bare concrete steps leading upwards, into the left-hand portion of the monument.
 On reaching the top the passage turned back on itself, and the corridor before me disappeared into darkness.

-By this point I was becoming painfully aware of just how poorly prepared I was; in the absence of a torch I was using my mobile phone to light my way, while my camera was running fatally low on battery.
-Still, I persevered through the darkness.
+By this point I was realising just how poorly prepared I was; in the absence of a torch I was using my mobile phone to light the way, while my camera was running fatally low on battery.
+But for now, I persevered.